What are your chances of acceptance?

 3. Anticipate Common Interview Questions

-There might include common staple questions like:
+These might include staple questions like:

 • Why are you interested in this college?